Learn more about the subjects available below.

 Yes

-The nature of the texts students study and produce will become more complex from Year 8 to Year 9.
+The nature of the texts students will study and produce will focus on increasingly complex ideas and themes as they prepare for year 9.
 There will always be an emphasis on exploring issues relevant to adolescents and an approach that allows students to engage with aspects of our society including its diverse cultural aspects.
 At each year level, students will develop skills in understanding the language of different texts and acquire strategies to help them compose their own texts.

 ASSESSMENT